 It is important that the Iberian horse aimed at competition dressage always be ridden forward.
 This must start at the beginning of his training.
-Actually, all young horses should be encouraged to move out and be ridden forward, not held back.
 When working the horse at a trot, the rider can vary the gait, change its cadence, all with subtle aids.
 By rising at the trot the rider can encourage the horse to collect by slowing the pace at which he rises and falls back to the saddle.
 To ask the horse to extend, the rider need only to increase the pace of their rise and urge the horse forward with a light leg.
 Often riders forget that their legs start at the hip.
 Urging the horse forward does not mean wrapping your calves around his barrel with each stride.
 Some horses, when already trained with strong aids, require heavy aids in order to evoke a response, however, if the horse is trained from the beginning in a calm and quiet fashion, using light aids and always working in a forward manner, he will respond without exhausting his rider.